Interventio007/Mini-proj/README.md

-This is a very basic time table generator complete with saving the file retreving the save file UI and UI for user inputs.
+This is a very basic time table generator complete with saving the files and retreving the save files, Also has UI for tables  and UI for user inputs.